Editor's note: This blog post was updated on Jan. 14, 2021.

 What is the aggregate quality score (AQS)?

-Starting in performance year (PY) 1, the AQS will be used to calculate the quality reconciliation payment for professional and dual participants.
+Starting in PY 2, the AQS will be used to calculate the quality reconciliation payment for professional and dual participants.
 In addition, professional and dual participants will be required to submit clinical data describing cancer stage, disease characteristics, treatment intent, and specific treatment plan information for RO Model beneficiaries with five types of cancer: prostate, breast, lung, bone metastases, and brain metastases.
-CMS has yet to determine the specific clinical data elements that will be collected, but it noted it will determine these "prior to PY1" of the RO Model and communicate them on the RO Model website.
-Data collection will start in PY1 and will be shared with EHR vendors and specialty societies to help build reporting standards into current platforms.
+CMS has yet to determine the specific clinical data elements that will be collected, but it noted it will communicate them on the RO Model website.
+Data collection will start in PY2 and will be shared with EHR vendors and specialty societies to help build reporting standards into current platforms.

 By PY3, patient experience scores will be added to the AQS for dual and professional participants.
 For technical participants, patient experience scores will be added in as well and applied to the 1% patient experience withhold outlined above.